atelechev/astrocadre/doc/follow-up.md

 * Theme extensions (config through JSON theme definition):
   * configurable step for coordinate lines
+  * configurable line width and dash style
-  *
+  * pre-defined star magnitudes shown

 #### Low priority improvements for POC

 * S-N direction arrow
-* theme definition: pre-defined star magnitudes shown
-* 'exoplorer' theme
 * star colors depending on their class/temperature
 * show the name of the constellation or another significant object that is most close to the center of the viewport